juseg/alps/articles/erosion/response-referee2.md

 > rate as well as for cumulative erosion, it is potential erosion that is
 > calculated, rather than predicted erosion.

-The above limitateions were made explicit with the following added sentences in the methods subsection on the "erosion law":
+The above limitations were made explicit with the following added sentences in the methods subsection on the "erosion law":

     Instead , we we assume that eroded material is instantly transported out of